 The solution is to electrically bond the shaft to the motor frame with a shaft grounding device.
 This gives charge on the shaft a low-resistance path to ground, so current flows through the grounding device instead of arcing through the bearings.
 (Large motors, over 100 hp/75 kW also require one insulated bearing to prevent circulating VFD-induced currents.)

-AEGIS® Shaft Grounding Rings are the most reliable form of shaft grounding available, and the only one that offers a 2-year extended warranty.
-AEGIS rings can be installed on existing motors, and several manufacturers also offer motors with AEGIS rings factory-installed, including vertical hollowshaft, severe duty, and even explosion proof models.
+AEGIS® Shaft Grounding Rings are the most reliable form of shaft grounding available.
+AEGIS rings can be installed on existing motors, and several manufacturers also offer motors with AEGIS rings factory-installed, including vertical hollowshaft, severe duty, and even explosion-proof models.

 * Image: AEGIS rings being installed on pump motors at Blue Ash Recreation Facility in Blue Ash, OH